This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Fewer Hospitalized Medicare Beneficiaries Are Receiving Recommended Home Health Care

 Describes trends in Medicare patients' receipt of recommended home health services following a hospitalization between 2016 and 2022.
-Presents data on home health referral completion rates by gender, race, dual eligibility status, rural/urban location, and social deprivation index groups.
+Presents data on home health referral completion rates by sex, race, dual eligibility status, rural/urban location, and social deprivation index groups.
 Discusses factors that could influence home health utilization trends and considerations for policymakers.

 Author(s): Marie Steele-Adjognon, Clarence Kelley, Lane Koenig